-- Under U.S. GAAP, in contrast to German GAAP, deferred tax assets are recognized for the estimated future tax effects attributable to tax loss carryforwards. - Under German GAAP, deferred taxes are not recorded for temporary differences that arose during tax-free periods.
-Under U.S. GAAP, the estimated future tax effects related to those temporary differences are recognized. - Under German GAAP, deferred taxes have not been recognized for those temporary differences that are not expected to reverse in the foreseeable future.
+- Under U.S. GAAP, in contrast to German GAAP, deferred tax assets are recognized for the estimated future tax effects attributable to tax loss carryforwards. - Under German GAAP, deferred taxes are not recorded for temporary differences which arose during tax free periods.
+Under U.S. GAAP, the estimated future tax effects related to those temporary differences are recognized. - Under German GAAP, deferred taxes have not been recognized for those temporary differences which are not expected to reverse in the foreseeable future.
 Under U.S. GAAP, deferred taxes are generally recognized for all temporary differences.

 Deferred taxes are also provided for the income tax effects of valuation differences between U.S. GAAP and German GAAP.
 Deferred tax assets are measured based on enacted tax law and reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-Additionally, existing deferred tax assets and liabilities recognized under U.S. GAAP are adjusted when there is an enacted change of future tax rates.